Close Icon

 People Shopping at Keswick Saturday Market

 The pedestrianised town centre offers a relaxed browsing and shopping experience.
 The streets are lined with a charming assortment of convenience, craft and gift shops.
-There’s even a weekly market held in the square!
+There’s a fantastic outdoor market held in the square twice a week on a Thursday and Saturday!
+Get your taste buds ready to sample delicious local artisan treats

 Shops stocking outdoor essentials and locally sourced ingredients can be found in abundance.
 The high-end supermarket, Booths, sits in the centre of the town, selling quality produce.
-Further afield, Cranstons Food Hall offers an enticing range of regional foodstuffs.
+Further afield in Penrith, Cranstons Food Hall offers an enticing range of regional foodstuffs.

 Whether you’re looking for a keepsake or a tasty treat, you’re sure to find what you need here!